LLNL/axom/src/examples/radiuss_tutorial/lesson_03/README.md

   auto valid_v = on_device ? valid_d.view() : valid_h.view();
 ```

-!!! tip We assume that this is a relatively inexpensive operation, so we perform this serially on the CPU for now and copy the data over to the device, as necessary.
+> :warning: We assume that this is a relatively inexpensive operation, so we perform this serially on the CPU for now and copy the data over to the device, as necessary.
 If/When this assumption changes, we can revisit that decision.

 ## Aside: ``axom::Array`` and ``axom::ArrayView``